IMS212/ResolutionControl-3/README.md

 To do this, use the `Screenshot Framebuffer` keybind which is unbound by default.

 Compared to *Fabrishot*, this implementation does not lock up the game until the screenshot is saved.
-This makes taking large screenshots is much faster.
+This makes taking large screenshots much faster.
 And while a screenshot is being processed, you can take another one without any problems.

 Here is the time it takes to take a 16k screenshot, on an i7 4770 and GTX 1060: